davidkhala/As-Architect/sales/demo.md

 - This approach helps your audience retain information and connect it to their own motivations and needs, ensuring your message has a lasting impact.
 - > Memories stick when they connect to what we already know.
 - > Don't make your audience work to remember!

+# Visual Roadmap
+essential components for a Visual Roadmap?
+- Destination, route, status, and duration